agoldst/elsmd/README.md

 The PDFs are generated from two custom [pandoc templates](http://pandoc.org/README.html#templates), which are included here. [elsmd-slides.latex](elsmd-slides.latex) is the template for slides, notes, and handouts. [beamerarticle.latex](beamerarticle.latex) is the template for a lecture script.
 Both are based on pandoc's default Beamer template, but the latter takes advantage of the beamerarticle LaTeX package (included with Beamer) to convert Beamer slideshow code into an ordinary document with continuous text.

 My templates allow a few extra YAML metadata variables to be set in the source markdown.
+For convenience in producing multiple sets of slides (e.g. a course of lectures), you may use the file [slide-meta.yaml](slide-meta.yaml) for metadata that is to be added to every set of slides.
+Metadata settings in this file are overriden if they are respecified in the file for an individual presentation.

 ## Typeface

-Set the typeface for the slides:
+Set the typeface for the slides.
+The default in [slide-meta.yaml](slide-meta.yaml) is:

 ```yaml
 sansfont: Gill Sans